-This is a more formal essay written with a broader audience in mind than I typically write for.
-I want to reproduce the essay here since I feel the topic of ethics in divination can’t be discussed enough, and I’m eager to offer Tarot’s virtues as a counterpoint to the suspicion it endures in popular culture.
-Enjoy the essay and let me know what you think!
+I feel the topic of ethics in divination can’t be discussed enough, and I’m eager to offer Tarot’s virtues as a counterpoint to the suspicion it endures in popular culture.
+This was originally written for a research writing course I took part in.
+Please enjoy the essay and let me know what you think!

 Tarot has come a long way from being a niche fortune telling tool.
 One can enter a mainstream bookstore and buy dozens of decks and books selling tarot as an oracle, meditation device, path for spiritual development, and a method of insight and healing.
 Contemporary psychologists have considered and documented Tarot’s therapeutic usefulness.
 In Tarot and Psychology by Arthur Rosengarten, a practicing psychologist, writes at length of Tarot’s usefulness in healing and therapy.